 Are you wondering how to decoupage napkins on canvas?
 Learn how to do it with this emoji canvas project.
 Such a fun idea and very easy!

 Did you know you can decoupage napkins on canvas and make wall art?
 I know . . . now I’m just “talking crazy talk.”
-Napkins are flimsy and used for parties – you might not consider them to be art materials.
+Napkins are flimsy and used for parties – you might not consider them to be art materials, especially for decoupage projects.

 However, they are!
 I haven’t done much decoupage with napkins so I decided I’d give it a try.
 When I found some round canvases AND some cute round emoji napkins – I knew it was a marriage that was meant to be.

 These Mod Podge canvases would make a perfect decoration for a kid or teen’s room.
 Here’s how I did it!

 - Plastic wrap (optional; see the steps with the napkins to learn why)

 You’re going to need canvases for this project.
 I decided to go with round canvases that I found at Target.
 I always work with rectangular canvas so this was a welcome change!

 Then I found round napkins at Hobby Lobby.
 Aren’t they fun?
 And cute?

 The first thing you’re going to do is pull the back off of the napkin.
 Did you know you were supposed to do this?
 Yes – every time you decoupage napkins, you should pull the back off.
 Slowly and carefully (and at the very end you can trim with scissors if you need).

 Place decoupage medium down on the canvas and spread it around.
 Spread a medium layer.